WelcomWeb/respload/README.md

 Respload minimizes the amount of image requests for responsive sites, where media queries are used.
 A selective preloader that only downloads the images for the active media query, when the browser window is resized or when a tablet/phone changes orientation.

 ### Installation
-Repsload supports CommonJS, AMD or simple script tag injection.
-It's also available as a NPM packages, install via
+Respload supports CommonJS, AMD or simple script tag injection.
+It's also available as a NPM package, install via

     npm install --save-dev respload